unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 Tile Generation
 ===============

-Aperture Tiles provides a framework for processing your large-scale data through the Apache Spark engine to create a set of tiles that aggregate your data at various levels in a pyramid structure.
+Aperture Tiles provides a distributed framework for processing your large-scale data built on the Apache Spark engine to create a set of tiles that summarize and aggregate your data at various levels in a pyramid structure.

-At the highest level in the tile set pyramid, there is only a single tile.
+At the highest level in the tile set pyramid, there is only a single tile summarizing all data.
 At each subsequent level, there are 2^(z-1) tiles, where z is the level number starting at 1 for the highest level.
 At each level, the tiles are laid out row wise across the base map or plot, starting at the upper left.
+Each tile summarizes the data located in that particular tile.

 ![Tile Layout](../../img/tile-layout.png)

-Each tile is an AVRO record object containing an array of values(typically 256 x 256).
-Each grid element in the array contains an aggregation of all the data points that fall within it.
+Each tile is an AVRO record object containing an array of values (typically 256 x 256).
+Each bin element in the array contains an aggregation of all the data points that fall within it.

 ![Tile Grid](../../img/tile-grid.png)

 There are three ways to turn your source data into a set of AVRO tiles:

-- Using the built-in CSVBinner tool, which can aggregate numeric data by:
+- Using the built-in CSVBinner tool, which can produce tiles that aggregate numeric data by:
 	- Summation
 	- Min and max ranges
 	- Time series
 	- Top keywords
 - Creating custom tile-based analytics using the *RDDBinner* and *ObjectifiedBinner* APIs.
 - Using third-party tools, provided they adhere to the Aperture Tiles AVRO schema (documentation coming soon).